 Our backyards can sometimes be a bit dull.
 If you have plenty of space but nothing to fill it with, then why bother having such a large garden in the first place?
 If you moved into a home with a relatively large backyard, then you owe it to yourself and your neighbours to add some style to it.

-Deck design just keeps getting better and better, so it’s no surprise that 2016 brought us some of the best decks we’ve ever seen.
 Carefully sited, comfortably furnished, thoughtfully lit and sometimes even heated, these beautiful outdoor rooms are homeowners’ favorite spots to read, gather with friends, eat, tell campfire stories and more.
+Features like outdoor fireplaces and fire pits have extended their usage to at least three seasons, while comfortable furniture makes them spots that are hard to leave.

 There’s nothing like the feeling of escaping to the garden after a hectic day at work.
 Sadly, many of us aren’t blessed with the opportunity to soak up the sun all year-round.
 However, that doesn’t mean that you can’t enjoy outdoor living when temperatures tumble.
 Here are some top tips to help you make your garden more versatile and maximize the time you spend outdoors.